 If God has spoken, why is the world not convinced.

-than to conceive a being beyond its limits capable of creating it.
+for all eternity than to conceive a being beyond its limits capable of

-than to conceive a being beyond its limits capable of
+for all eternity than to conceive a being beyond its limits capable of

 Marian Noel Sherman (1892-1975) ~ Canadian